UFC 282 card: Paddy Pimblett and Darren Till fights plus Blachowicz vs Ankalaev

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-UFC 282 card: Paddy Pimblett and Darren Till fights this weekend plus Blachowicz vs Ankalaev
+UFC 282 card: Paddy Pimblett and Darren Till fights tonight plus Blachowicz vs Ankalaev

 The vacant light heavyweight title is on the line in the main event in Las Vegas, while Liverpudlians Paddy Pimblett and Darren Till are also in action